-- All 2024/2025 Navajo Nation fall hunts (EXCEPT AYH, Guide Permits, auction and prize permits) require submission of hunt applications at www.nndfw.org.
-The big game hunt application system will not be available until May 1, 2024 at 8:00 A.M.
-MDT and will close down at 11:59 P.M.
-MDT on June 14, 2024. - Each applicant must have their own individual email address in order to submit their electronic application. - At the time of electronic submittal of a hunt application, only the non-refundable application fee will be charged.
-Only credit/debit cards will be allowed to pay the application fee.
+- All 2025/2026 Navajo Nation fall hunts (EXCEPT AYH, Guide Permits, auction and prize permits) require submission of hunt applications at www.nndfw.org.
+The big game hunt application system will not be available until May 5, 2025 at 8:00 A.M.
+MDT and will close down at 5:00 P.M.
+MDT on June 13, 2025. - Each applicant must have their own individual email address in order to submit their electronic application. - When submitting a hunt application, only the non-refundable application fee will be charged.
+Payment must be made by credit/debit cards.
 If drawn, the remaining permit cost will be charged to the credit/debit card.
 If a credit/debit card needs to be updated, it is the applicant's responsibility to update the credit/debit card information prior to the hunt draw.
-An applicant can update their credit card information via email, 2024documents@nndfw.org, or in person using a Credit Card Authorization form BEFORE JUNE 14, 2024. - Applicants can still apply as a group, if permitted, and one person can enter the other applicants in the group as long as he/she has all information required for the other applicants.
-The system will only accept one credit/debit card for group applications. - If an application requires supporting documentation such as Navajo Senior Citizens, Navajo Veterans, Navajo Mobility Impaired and Non-Navajo Spouses documents these documents must be submitted to the Department of Fish and Wildlife prior to 11:59 P.M.
-MDT, June 14, 2024 in person or at 2024documents@nndfw.org.
-The Department maintains a list of Navajo Senior Citizens and Navajo Veterans and supporting documentation is not necessary if you are already on the list; hunters are encouraged to contact the Department to verify their classification. - Applicants who are ineligible and who submit an application will be denied entry into the hunt draw and WILL NOT BE REFUNDED the \$15 application fee.
-However, applicants who are ineligible due to survey card infractions may pay a \$200 penalty fee for each survey card listed on the ineligible list.
+An applicant can update their credit card information via email, 2025documents@nndfw.org, or in person using a Credit Card Authorization form before June 13, 2025. - Applicants can still apply as a group, if permitted, and one person can enter the other applicants in the group as long as he/she has all information required for the other applicants.
+The system will only accept one credit/debit card for group applications.

+- If an application requires supporting documentation such as Navajo Senior Citizens, Navajo Veterans, Navajo Mobility Impaired and Non-Navajo Spouses documents these documents must be submitted to the Department of Fish and Wildlife prior to 5:00 P.M.
+MDT, June 13, 2025 in person or at 2025documents@nndfw.org.
+The Department maintains a list of Navajo Senior Citizens and Navajo Veterans and supporting documentation is not necessary if you are already on the list; hunters are encouraged to contact the Department to verify their on the appropriate list already. - Applicants who are ineligible and who submit an application will be denied entry into the hunt draw and WILL NOT BE REFUNDED the \$15 application fee.
+However, applicants who are ineligible due to survey card infractions may pay a \$100 penalty fee for each survey card listed on the ineligible list.
 Applicants who are ineligible due to a law enforcement infraction must successfully complete a Hunter's Education class prior to being allowed into the hunt draw.
-Proof of course completion must be submitted to Fish and Wildlife in person or email at 2024documents@nndfw.org prior to 11:59 P.M.
-MDT on June 14, 2024.

-- Applicants are encouraged to contact the Department of Fish and Wildlife at 928-871-6450 to verify their eligibility prior to submitting an electronic hunt application. - Individuals needing assistance with applying online may request assistance by contacting the Department of Fish and Wildlife at (928) 871-6450 or at hunt@nndfw.org.
+Proof of course completion must be submitted to Fish and Wildlife in person or email at 2025documents@nndfw.org prior to 5:00 P.M.
+MDT on June 13, 2025. - Applicants are encouraged to contact the Department of Fish and Wildlife at 928-871-6450 to verify their eligibility prior to submitting an electronic hunt application. - Individuals needing assistance with applying online may request assistance by contacting the Department of Fish and Wildlife at (928) 871-6450 or at hunt@nndfw.org.